shraddhapuntambekar/Boolean-Modeling-Biology-MSc-2026/resources/references.md

 3. **Veliz-Cuba & Stigler (2011)** — Boolean models can explain bistability in the lac operon. *Journal of Computational Biology* 18(6), 783–794.
 [Link](https://journals.sagepub.com/doi/abs/10.1089/cmb.2011.0031)
-> The original Boolean model of the *E. coli* lac operon used in `lac_operon_boolean_dynamics.Rmd`.
+> The original Boolean model of the *E. coli* lac operon used in `practicals/lac_operon_boolean_dynamics.Rmd`.
 Read this to understand the network structure and update rules before running the practical.

 4. **Montalva-Medel, Ledger, Ruz & Goles (2021)** — Lac operon Boolean models: Dynamical robustness and alternative improvements. *Mathematics* 9(6), 600.
 [Link](https://www.mdpi.com/2227-7390/9/6/600)
-> Extends and refines the Veliz-Cuba & Stigler model. **Required reading for the practical exam** — the Improved Original Model (Figure 9) and Improved Reduced Model (Figure 10) that students implement are described here.
+> Extends and refines the Veliz-Cuba & Stigler model. **Required reading to solve the assignment given in `practicals/Assignment_boolean_modeling.pdf`** — the Improved Original Model (Figure 9) and Improved Reduced Model (Figure 10) that students implement are described here.
 Table 6 is the target for result reproduction.

 5. **Ozbudak et al. (2004)** — Multistability in the lactose utilization network of *Escherichia coli*. *Nature* 427, 737–740.
 [PubMed](https://www.ncbi.nlm.nih.gov/pubmed/14973486)